Spin-networks in the ZX-calculus: Translating spin-networks into ZXH-diagrams

 \subsection{Higher Wigner invariants and the question of quantum computation}

 With the example of the $6j$-symbol in hand it is straightforward to see how to generalise this to higher-order invariant functions: just glue together the $3jm$-symbols in the manner outlined above.
-There is a caveat however as the contraction of a tensor network is a classically difficult problem (NP-hard).
+There is a caveat however as the contraction of a tensor network is a classically difficult problem (\#P-hard, and hence in particular, NP-hard).
 If we were to simply consider these diagrams as tensors and contract them, the cost of doing so is largely dependent on contraction optimisation methods and there isn't a priori any guarantee that it offers computational advantages over other approaches.
-Though there is likely to be simplifications possible by using the ZXH-calculus rewrite rules, which might offer benefits, there might be another approach to get some benefit.
+Though there is likely to be simplifications possible by using the ZXH-calculus rewrite rules, which would be beneficial, there is also another approach we can consider.
 The field of quantum computing may offer a route to practical calculations for more complicated objects such as the spin-foam vertex amplitudes, a model of which is given by 4-valent spin networks, which are in general difficult to calculate classically.
 What we present here then serves as a path to take \SU spin-networks and encode them directly into a framework that can be viewed as qubits and operators on them.